 Acrylic plastic, also known by many names like PMMA (Polymethyl methacrylate), Plexiglass, Plexiglas, etc., is a transparent thermoplastic material known by its chemical name “plexiglass,” with excellent strength, rigidity, and optical clarity.
 The material has many similarities with Polycarbonate and, due to its high impact resistance, is also heavily utilized as a replacement for glass.

-One key difference between acrylic and polycarbonate is that the former doesn’t contain the potentially harmful substance bisphenol-A (BPA), and the latter has greater impact strength.
+One key difference between acrylic and polycarbonate is that the former doesn’t contain the potentially harmful substance bisphenol-A (BPA), and the latter has more significant impact strength.

-The supreme optical properties make it one of the clearest plastic on the market.
+The supreme optical properties make it one of the clearest plastics on the market.
 In addition, good transparency makes it suitable for various applications.

 How is Acrylic made?

 The production of acrylic plastic begins with the gathering of the necessary raw materials.
 The primary ingredient is methyl methacrylate (MMA) monomer derived from natural gas or petroleum sources.